repoeli/smart-account/summaryy/Task_Complete_Reports.md

 - Receipts no longer default to failed solely due to low confidence; processing status should move to processed with data populated (merchant/date/total) when available.

 - Transactions now supports practical ledger exploration: filter by date/type/category, sort by date/amount/category, view income/expense totals grouped by currency, and paginate through large lists without losing filter context.
+ - [US-006] Categories suggestion now leverages user history: if a merchant is known (from receipt or provided), the system suggests the most frequent category previously used for that merchant.
+Falls back to keyword heuristics (e.g., Tesco → food_and_drink).
+This enhances one‑click create accuracy without impacting persistence.

 #### Configuration expectations
 - Ensure in `backend/.env`: